Bunker Alert: Kim Jong Un May Be About to Test New Missiles

 SEOUL—America’s adversaries are calculating how best to exploit American weakness at a time of deep and bitter divisions in the United States.
 China has announced its move on Hong Kong.
-Russia is increasingly confident about the division and debility of the United States under Donald J. Trump.
+Russia is increasingly confident as it looks at the debility of the United States under Donald J. Trump.
 Iran continues to edge its way out of the nuclear straitjacket it had agreed to with the Obama administration.

 And then, there’s North Korea.